SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Installation
 -------------
-After downloading the Selenium-RC zip file from the `downloads page`_, you'll notice it has several sub-folders.
-These folders have all the components you need for using Selenium-RC with the programming language of your choice.
+After downloading the Selenium RC zip file from the `downloads page`_, you'll notice it has several sub-folders.
+These folders have all the components you need for using Selenium RC with the programming language of your choice.

 Once you've chosen a language to work with, you simply need to:

-* Install the Selenium-RC Server.
+* Install the Selenium RC Server.
 * Set up a programming project using a language specific client driver.

 Installing Selenium Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Selenium-RC server is simply a Java *jar* file (*selenium-server.jar*), which doesn't
+The Selenium RC server is simply a Java *jar* file (*selenium-server.jar*), which doesn't
 require any special installation.
 Just downloading the zip file and extracting the
 server in the desired directory is sufficient.

 Running Selenium Server
 ~~~~~~~~~~~~~~~~~~~~~~~
 Before starting any tests you must start the server.
-Go to the directory where Selenium-RC's server is located and run the following from a command-line console.
+Go to the directory where Selenium RC's server is located and run the following from a command-line console.

     java -jar selenium-server.jar